-When the server receives a RopModifyPermissions request from the client, the server MUST check to see if the user has been assigned FolderOwner Permissions for the folder.
-If the user does not have FolderOwner Permissions, the server MUST return an error result.
-If the user
+When the server receives a RopModifyPermissions request from the client, the server MUST check to see if the user has been assigned FolderOwner permissions for the folder.
+If the user does not have FolderOwner permissions, the server MUST return an error result.
+If the user does have FolderOwner permissions, the server MUST update the Permissions List for the folder with the PermissionData structures in the request buffer, as specified in section 2.2.1.2.1.

-18 of 30
+18 of 31